 What’s an Indian curry that lacks curry leaves?
-The most popular seasoning ingredient in the Indian and Sri Lanka kitchen- curry leaves or kadi patta.
+The most popular seasoning ingredient in the Indian and Sri Lanka kitchen – curry leaves, kadi patta or karuvepillai.
 The pleasant aroma and taste that curry leaves impart to the dish is a treat for the senses.
 Along with the taste strings along the plentiful amazing benefits of curry leaves.
-Here we have for you 13 curry leaves benefits for health, hair and skin.
+Here we have for you 13 curry leaves benefits for hair growth, health and skin.

 The curry tree is a small plant or tree of 4-6 meters in height and thrives in tropical and sub-tropical temperatures.
 The leaves of the curry tree are used in the cooking of various dishes.
 They have a sweeter taste and are loaded with several health and beauty benefits.
 Dried and powdered curry leaves, curry leaves oil, curry leaves paste, fresh curry leaves, etc- are the various forms that this hero finds a way into the usage methods.
 No matter how you prefer to consume curry leaves or use them externally, they are never a disappointment!